If you would like to support this site, please consider Donating.

 Excellent and very comprehensive, though it contains a number of silly mistakes.
 Readable yet also very detailed.

 ].
-Remove part of the original rootball with the soil intact[
+Remove part of the original rootball, making sure to keep some of the soil around it intact[

 200